 An eggshell paint finish is remarkably simple to maintain.
 Another advantage of using this paint is that it is extremely durable.
 An eggshell paint finish forms a barrier protection outer surface all over itself as it dries.

-Because of its soft sheen and glimmer, an eggshell finish will make your stairs more attractive.
+Because of its soft sheen and glimmer, an eggshell finish will make your wooden stairs more attractive.
 It has a bit of sparkle and reflectiveness to it making your stairs have a glamorous finish to them.

 The eggshell paint finish is simply a compromise between pigment and strength.
-It provides durability without making your stairs appear bland and dull.
+It provides durability without making your wooden stairs appear bland and dull.

 Porch and Floor Paint